Cambodia Retreat

 Day 2 • Seeds

 The pure potential of surrender.
 Seeds grow with water, sunshine and warmth.
-They need nurturing, and they need allowing.
+They need to be nurtured to unfold.
 We explore what we're planting in our lives—the intentions, the choices, the seeds we consciously sow—and learn to trust the conditions that allow growth.

 Day 3 • Mud

-We cultivate presence with what is difficult.
+We cultivate an open friendliness and presence with what is difficult.
 Through the wisdom of the Four Noble Truths, we explore the power and potential of what we can and cannot see—the trust required to transform suffering, the alchemy that occurs when we meet the mud with compassion rather than resistance.
 Here, at the bottom of the water, germination begins.

 Day 4 • Growth